 In her current position as Global Programs Coordinator, Elizabeth is able to combine her passions for language, travel and learning while helping students and faculty experience academics and collaboration on the global stage.
 Her daily mission is to connect Purdue to universities all over the world to create new opportunities for all involved!

 Those connections for both faculty and students can take the form of study abroad experiences, dual-degree programs, faculty exchanges, and new partnerships or programs that haven’t been created yet.

-When she is not busy making the world smaller, Elizabeth enjoys spending time with her husband, Phil, her daughter, Olivia, and Mia the boxer dog, – when they happen to be in the country at the same time.
+When she is not busy making the world smaller, Elizabeth enjoys spending time with her husband, Phil, her daughter, Olivia, and Luna the black lab, – when they happen to be in the country at the same time.